 Following a national trend in higher education, a new policy effective Aug.
 1, 2013, prohibits the use of tobacco products at all Daytona State College instructional sites and other college property, except for inside one's personal vehicle.
 The prohibition includes all college employees, students and persons on college property.

 The policy bans the use of any lighted tobacco or smokeless tobacco, and points to the college’s responsibility to provide a “safe, healthy and productive learning environment for students, employees and visitors."

-According to the American Non-Smokers’ Rights Foundation, as of July 8 this year there are at least 1,182 college campuses nationwide that have gone 100-percent smoke-free.
+According to the American Non-Smokers’ Rights Foundation, as of July 8, 2013, there are at least 1,182 college campuses nationwide that have gone 100-percent smoke-free.
 Of these, 798 have gone entirely tobacco-free, with still more considering their own policies.
 Among them are nearly all institutions in the Central Florida region, which have already adopted tobacco-free campus policies or are considering them.